 “There are plenty of American reggae acts… but none of them as genuine as Bobby Hustle.
 Built on a broad knowledge of reggae and dancehall music, Bobby’s authenticity is most impressive because it is self-taught and born of a true passion for a genre that most Americans only know through Bob Marley’s ubiquitous Legend CD.” – Dan Dabber, Reggaeville.com

 In 2010, Bobby Hustle began voicing reggae productions and, true to his name, he has worked industriously for labels from all over the world.
-In addition to his home camp, Loud City Music, he has written and recorded songs for many prominent outfits like the bicoastal American crew, Lustre Kings Productions, and German label, Jugglerz Records.
-Since his debut EP, Always On The Hustle, in 2011, Bobby has released a mixtape called Sweet Reggae Music, and his first full length album, It’s The Hustle.
-In his eight year career, Bobby Hustle has collaborated with some of the best reggae artists in the world, including award winning artist, Exco Levi, prolific roots veteran, Lutan Fyah, and reggae superstar, Collie Buddz, with whom Bobby was featured for the anthemic track, Habit 2016, from the American band, The Movement.
+In addition to his home camp, Loud City Music, he has written and recorded songs for many prominent outfits like the bicoastal American crew, Lustre Kings Productions, and German super-group, Jugglerz Records.
+Since his debut EP, Always On The Hustle, in 2011, Bobby has released five mixtapes, two more EPs and a full length album, It’s The Hustle.
+In his nine year career, Bobby Hustle has contributed songs to over 60 different riddim releases and collaborated with some of the best reggae artists in the world, including the iconic Sizzla Kalonji, prolific artists like Lutan Fyah, Cali P, Collie Buddz, The Movement, Josh Heinrichs and Skillinjah.

 All of Bobby’s hard work has given the independent artist exposure, and he has managed to build a remarkable following from all over the world.
-Bobby’s music has taken him to far away places like Japan, Russia, and Italy, and he has performed opening duties for crucial reggae artists like Gappy Ranks, Konshens, and Protoje.
-But his success has not come without obstacles, most notably, a two year stay in Costa Rica, where Bobby awaited trial for a drug trafficking charge that resulted from a misunderstanding while he was on tour.
+Bobby’s music has taken him to places like Japan, Russia, Germany and Italy.
+He has performed opening duties for crucial reggae artists like Gappy Ranks, Konshens, and Protoje, Mr. Vegas and Third World just to name a few.
+But his success has not come without obstacles, most notably, a two year stay in Costa Rica beginning in 2016, where Bobby awaited trial for a drug trafficking charge that resulted from a misunderstanding while he was on tour.
 Determined to fight the charge, he refused to accept a plea deal that would have given him a lighter sentence.
 Bobby knew he was innocent and decided that he would do everything in his power to keep his freedom.
-He was found not guilty of all charges and he was able to return to his friends and family in Seattle in December of 2017.
-Bobby’s experience in Costa Rica inspired the title track from his new upcoming EP, Can’t Hold Me.
+After 22 months there, he was found not guilty of all charges and he was able to return to his friends and family in Seattle in December of 2017.